Generalised double-logarithmic equation in QCD

-Then, in the papers of Kirschner and Lipatov~\cite{Kirschner:1982qf,Kirschner:1982xw,Kirschner:1983di} a new approach for the ressummation of the double-logarithmic terms was proposed.
-This new method allowed to perform the double-logarithmic ressummation for a different amplitudes and a different channels, considerably extended the conventional approach.
-The main point in new approach consisted in isolating the softest virtual particle with the lowest transverse momentum in the graphs.
-The authors of~\cite{Kirschner:1983di} proposed a set of equations for the partial waves of the amplitudes for the different channels in the double logarithmic approximation.
-In general, these equations are ordinary differential equations of Riccatti type and in some cases they are just algebraic ones.
+Then, in the papers of Kirschner and Lipatov~\cite{Kirschner:1982qf,Kirschner:1982xw,Kirschner:1983di} a new approach for the resummation of the double-logarithmic terms was proposed.
+This new method allows to perform the double-logarithmic resummation for different amplitudes and channels, considerably extending the conventional approach.
+The main point of the new approach is based on isolating the softest virtual particle with the lowest transverse momentum in the graphs.
+The authors of Ref.~\cite{Kirschner:1983di} proposed a set of equations for the partial waves of the amplitudes for different channels in the double logarithmic approximation.
+In general, these equations are ordinary differential equations of Riccati type and in some cases they are just algebraic ones.
 The study of the double-logarithmic equation~\cite{Kirschner:1983di} provided an information about behaviour of the structure function in the region of small $x$~\cite{Ermolaev:1995fx,Blumlein:1995jp,Blumlein:1997em,Ermolaev:2000sg}.
-Moreover, it was extended to Standard Model~\cite{Fadin:1999bq} and to (super)gravity~\cite{Bartels:2012ra}.
+Moreover, it was extended to Standard Model~\cite{Fadin:1999bq} and to (super)gravity theory~\cite{Bartels:2012ra}.

-In spite of the DGLAP and BFKL equations were studied in the higher-order approximations~\cite{Floratos:1977au,GonzalezArroyo:1979df,Moch:2004pa,Fadin:1998py}, the double-logarithmic equation do not have any general results beyond the leading-logarithm approximation.
-In this paper we propose such generalisation, which was firstly discovered during the investigation of the analytical properties of the anomalous dimension of twist-2 operators in $\cN=4$ SYM theory~\cite{Velizhanin:2011pb}.
+Although the DGLAP and the BFKL equations were studied in the higher-order approximations in QCD~\cite{Floratos:1977au,GonzalezArroyo:1979df,Moch:2004pa,Fadin:1998py}, the double-logarithmic equation has not yielded any general results beyond the leading-logarithm approximation.
+In this work, we propose such a generalisation, which was originally discovered during the investigation of the analytical properties of the anomalous dimension of the twist-2 operators in $\cN=4$ Supersymmetric Yang-Mills (SYM) theory~\cite{Velizhanin:2011pb}.

-The double-logarithmic equation for the non-singlet anomalous dimension of the twist-2 operator in QCD near $j=0+\omega$, which can be obtained from the corresponding equation for the amplitudes from~\cite{Kirschner:1983di}, can be written as:
+The double-logarithmic equation for the non-singlet anomalous dimension of the twist-2 operator in QCD near $j=0+\omega$, which can be obtained from the corresponding equation for the amplitudes given in Ref.~\cite{Kirschner:1983di}, can be written as:

 where